The Bankrate promise

 Sallie Mae and College Ave share some common characteristics: the same minimum loan amount, similar interest rates and fairly generous grace periods.
 Both are worthwhile options, though your decision could come down to the features you find most important.

-Sallie Mae, on the other hand, could be the better choice if you want more of a well-rounded student loan provider.
+On the other hand, Sallie Mae could be the better choice if you want more of a well-rounded student loan provider.
 Its loans are not as flexible as those of College Ave, but it does provide resources for students to find scholarships, plan for college and get study help.
-It also gives students the opportunity to defer student loans during internships, clerkships and more.
+It also allows students to defer student loans during internships, clerkships and more.

-It’s smart to get quotes from both companies before applying, even if you think that you’ve made up your mind.
-Eligibility requirements vary by lender, so Sallie Mae could end up giving you a much cheaper loan than College Ave, or vice versa.
-One you have offers from both companies side by side, you can make a more informed decision about which is better for you.
+Eligibility requirements vary by lender.
+Sallie Mae could give you a much cheaper loan than College Ave, or vice versa.
+If you have offers from both companies, you can make a more informed decision about which is better for you.